-There are various ways to create a PDF file using Acrobat DC.
-Generate a PDF quickly by using menu commands, dragging-and-dropping files onto the Acrobat DC application icon, or converting clipboard data.
+There are various ways to create a PDF file using Acrobat.
+Generate a PDF quickly by using menu commands, dragging-and-dropping files onto the Acrobat application icon, or converting clipboard data.

 Optionally, click Settings to change the conversion options if you're converting an image file to PDF.
 The options available vary depending on the file type.

 The Settings button is unavailable if you choose All Files as the file type or if no conversion settings are available for the selected file type.
 (For example, the Settings button is unavailable for Microsoft Word and Microsoft Excel files.)

 When naming a PDF that’s intended for electronic distribution, limit the filename to eight characters (with no spaces) and include the .pdf extension.
 This action ensures that email programs or network servers don’t truncate the filename and that the PDF opens as expected.

 This method is best reserved for small, simple files, such as small image files and plain text files, when the balance between file size and output quality is not important.
 You can use this technique with many other types of files, but you cannot adjust any conversion settings during the process.